Baltika icebreaker

 Baltika icebreaker ship

-Baltika is the world's first marine vessel ever built with an asymmetric (oblique) hull.
-This design allows it to operate not only ahead/astern, but also sideways (with a large angle of attack) for opening a wide channel for bigger merchant ships.
-On December 8, 2011, Arctech Helsinki Shipyard signed a EUR 76 million contract with the Russian Ministry of Transport for the construction of an "icebreaking multipurpose emergency and rescue vessel" for Rosmorrechflot.
+Baltika is the world’s first marine vessel built with an asymmetric (oblique) hull.
+This innovative design enables her to operate not only forward and backward but also sideways (at a large angle of attack), allowing her to open a wide channel for larger merchant ships.
+On December 8, 2011, Arctech Helsinki Shipyard signed a EUR 76 million contract with the Russian Ministry of Transport to build an "icebreaking multipurpose emergency and rescue vessel" for Rosmorrechflot.

-This icebreaker is designed to open a 160 ft / 50 m wide clean path in 2 ft / 0,6 m thick ice when going sideways.
-The hull of the world's first oblique icebreaker was to be produced by Shipyard Yantar JSC, in Kaliningrad.
-Steel production started on April 24, 2012, and the keel was laid on July 6, 2012.
-However, instead of launching the hull in Kaliningrad and towing it for outfitting to the shipbuilding yard, the blocks were transported to Helsinki for assembling the hull in Finland.
-This delayed the vessel's scheduled delivery into the 2014 spring.
+This icebreaker is designed to create a 160 ft / 50 m wide clear channel in 2 ft / 0.6 m thick ice when moving sideways.
+The hull of the world’s first oblique icebreaker was initially to be produced by Shipyard Yantar JSC in Kaliningrad.
+Steel cutting began on April 24, 2012, and the keel was laid on July 6, 2012.
+However, instead of launching the hull in Kaliningrad and towing it for outfitting, the blocks were transported to Helsinki, where the hull was assembled.
+This change delayed the vessel's delivery until spring 2014.

 Baltika icebreaker ship

-On May 15, 2014, the Baltika ship left Helsinki under tow for Kaliningrad (Russian Baltic Sea port city), where remained moored until the end of the year.
-In December 2014, the icebreaker was towed to St Petersburg and delivered on December 30.
-The ceremonial Russian flag hoisting was held on February 20, 2015.
-On March 6, 2015, only a few weeks after entering service, the Baltika icebreaker departed from St Petersburg for Murmansk (Russian Barents Sea port city), from where she left for ice trials in the Arctic Ocean (Gulf of Ob / aka Ob Bay).
+On May 15, 2014, Baltika departed Helsinki under tow for Kaliningrad, where she remained moored until the end of the year.
+In December 2014, the icebreaker was towed to St Petersburg and officially delivered on December 30.
+The ceremonial hoisting of the Russian flag was held on February 20, 2015.
+On March 6, 2015, just weeks after entering service, Baltika departed St Petersburg for Murmansk (a Russian Barents Sea port), and from there, she proceeded to conduct ice trials in the Arctic Ocean (Gulf of Ob / Ob Bay).

-Rosmorrechflot's Baltika itinerary program offers icebreaking operations and rescue services for large-capacity tankers in the Arctic Ocean.
+Rosmorrechflot's Baltika itinerary program includes icebreaking operations and rescue services for large-capacity tankers in the Arctic Ocean.

 Baltika icebreaker vessel details

-A true multipurpose ship, Baltika is a specifically designed icebreaker.
-It can be utilized for towing of vessels in an emergency, to conduct rescue operations, to extinguish external fires.
-In case of oil spills, the vertical side of her asymmetric hull can be used as a big sweeping arm to guide oil floating on the surface to built-in skimmer as the ship moves obliquely through the slick.
+Baltika is a true multipurpose vessel, specifically designed as an icebreaker.
+She can tow vessels in emergencies, perform rescue operations, and fight external fires.
+In the event of oil spills, the vertical side of her asymmetric hull can act as a sweeping arm, directing oil floating on the surface toward a built-in skimmer as the ship moves obliquely through the slick.

 Baltika icebreaker ship

-Baltika is classified by the Russian Maritime Register of Shipping as "Icebreaker6" ship.
-This class requires the vessel to be capable of operating in level ice with 3,3 ft / 1 m thickness in continuous motion and to be strengthened for navigation in non-Arctic waters where ice is up to 5 ft / 1,5 m thick.
+Baltika is classified by the Russian Maritime Register of Shipping as an "Icebreaker6" vessel.
+This class requires the ship to operate continuously in level ice up to 3.3 ft / 1 m thick and be reinforced for navigation in non-Arctic waters with ice up to 5 ft / 1.5 m thick.

-The vessel has 1 dining room, Sauna, 1 swimming pool (no Jacuzzis), no elevator, 1 helipad (helicopter deck).
+The vessel is equipped with one dining room, a sauna, one swimming pool (no Jacuzzis), no elevator, and a helipad (helicopter deck).

 • Max Draft: 6 m / 20 ft